garth5689/garth5689.github.io/_drafts/2016-11-2-genetic_boggle.markdown

 > What arrangement of any letters on a Boggle board has the most points attainable?
 Boggle is played with a 4-by-4 grid of letters.
 Points are scored by finding strings of letters — connected in any direction, horizontally, vertically or diagonally — that form valid words at least three letters long.
 Words 3, 4, 5, 6, 7 or 8 or more letters long score 1, 1, 2, 3, 5 and 11 points, respectively.

-I decided to approach this puzzle using a genetic algorithm, using an algorithm to mimic natural selection.
+I decided to approach this puzzle using a genetic algorithm, which mimics natural selection.
 This is an approach I don't have much experience with, but wanted to give it a shot.
 Prior knowledge of programming, genetics, or Boggle isn't required.
-Additionally, I hope everyone will be able to skip the code and still learn something!
-I will be including code snippets throughout this post, and the full code can be found here:.
+I will be including code snippets throughout the post.
+Feel free to skip the code, I intend for you to still learn something without it!
 Python 3.5 and the [deap toolbox](https://github.com/DEAP/deap) were the primarly tools used.
 <!--break-->

 ## Genetic Algorithm Background